gka/chroma.js/readme.md

 ### Build instructions

+First clone the repository and install the dev dependencies:

+    git clone git@github.com:gka/chroma.js.git
+    cd chroma.js
+    npm install

-To compile the coffee-script source files you have to run (might have to `npm install` first)
+Then compile the coffee-script source files to the build files:

-    grunt

-To run the tests simply run
+    npm run build

+Don't forget to tests your changes!
+You will probably also want to add new test to the `/test` folder in case you added a feature.

     npm test

-And to update the documentation (thanks!), just do
+And to update the documentation just run

-	npm install --global markdown-to-html http-server
-    cd docs/
-    make && make preview
+    npm run docs

+To preview the docs locally you can use

+    npm run docs-preview

 ### Similar Libraries / Prior Art